Dafz-7/datastructure-final-project/README.md

 A trie is a tree-based data structure where each node has exactly one character/letter and paths from the root node that eventually forms a complete word.
 A parent node can have many children, depending on the word being inserted.
 Words that share the same prefix character/letter will share the same character/letter path, which reduces duplication and improves perfomance.

+Each node contains a collection of child nodes stored in `HashMap(HashMap<Character, TrieNode> children)` and a boolean variable `boolean isEndOfWord = true` or `boolean isEndOfWord = false` which indicates whether the current node is the end of a word or otherwise.

 ### HashMap

 Main data structure used is a prefix hashmap which is: